turboblack/HamsterCMS/README.md

 through the admin panel.
 On the hamster website there are many templates for downloading that will work correctly in the **Links browser under DOS**

-you can also create an HTML5 template and work with it, it’s not difficult, about 10 mouse movements, and your site is ready (if you have a ready-made template, you replace the HTML code with PHP scripts according to the instructions, link above),

 in general, for minimalists this is what you need

     Now a little description of this particular template.